 - It reduces the load of administrative work of HR.
 With most of the transactions stored and processed on the company’s platform, it reduces the routine work of manually processing data as some processes can be automated and streamlined.
 For instance, HR does not need to check new employees’ exams.
 The company system can already rate them.
 For requests, they can establish criteria within the system to automatically reject those invalid ones.

-- Slow and disruption of internet connection and electricity can be challenging for remote employees.
+- Slow and disrupting internet connection and electricity can be challenging for remote employees.
 Employees working offsite will need to have a strong internet and electric connection.
-In case of trouble, they have to prepare an alternative internet provider as a backup if their connection is interrupted.
-They also need a backup laptop to ensure that they can still work even if they lose electricity.
+In case of trouble, they must prepare an alternative internet provider as a backup if their connection is interrupted.
+They also need a backup laptop to ensure they can still work even if they lose electricity.

 The Great Resignation and How a Review of Your Process May Keep People in Your Business Longer

-The phenomenon began in the spring of 2021, peaking in November, with 4.5 million resignations in that month.
-The highest rates of resignation are among those mid-career employees and those belonging to the technology and healthcare industries.
+The phenomenon began in the spring of 2021, peaking in November, with 4.5 million resignations.
+The highest resignation rates are among those mid-career employees and those in the technology and healthcare industries.

 Some reasons that gave rise to the phenomenon are the following:

-- Poor treatment of employers to their workers – The employers’ lack of support and consideration during the pandemic caused dissatisfaction to workers.
+- Poor treatment of employers to their workers – The employers’ lack of support and consideration during the pandemic caused dissatisfaction among workers.

-- Lack of work-life balance – Many employees had to work from home as many businesses were not permitted to operate.
-Hence, many employers failed to observe the regular working hours of their workers.
-Many employees had to work even beyond working hours, sacrificing their resting time.
+- Lack of work-life balance – Many employees had to work from home as many businesses were prohibited from operating.
+Hence, many employers fail to observe the regular working hours of their workers.
+Many employees had to work beyond working hours, sacrificing their resting time.